rust-lang/rust-forge/src/infra/docs/rustc-ci.md

 ### Toolstate to support allowed failures

-The `rust-lang/rust` repo doesn’t only test the compiler on its CI, but also all the tools distributed through rustup (like rls, rustfmt, clippy…).
+The `rust-lang/rust` repo doesn’t only test the compiler on its CI, but also all the tools distributed through rustup (like miri).
 Since those tools rely on the compiler internals (which don’t have any kind of stability guarantee) they often break after the compiler code is changed.